-COVID 19: Getting back on the pitch in Tier 4
+COVID 19: Getting back on the pitch – Stage 1 (phase 2)

 The information below outlines the steps we are taking to keep our members and coaches safe while following the latest Government and Sport England guidance on public spaces, outdoor activity and exercise.
-These guidelines have been developed following the Guidance for the public on the phased return of outdoor sport and recreation in England.
+These guidelines have been developed following the Coronavirus (COVID-19): grassroots sports guidance for safe provision including team sport, contact combat sport and organised sport events.

 Outdoor team sport has been given dispensation to return but must demonstrate that it can continue to be done safely with people complying with the necessary expectations.
 Government has stated more strongly to all team sports’ National Governing Bodies that there are significant expectations that all sports adhere to the necessary social distancing and compliance with the government advice.
 Failure to adhere to these could lead to the removal of the current dispensation to play if breaches are reported, something that could be a local or national decision.
 [Sourced from Sport England]

 Please read the following guidelines carefully, and when you visit the pitch, co-operate with us to ensure the rules of social distancing are adhered to at all times.

 - Please follow the Government guidelines on travel when making journeys to and from the pitch.

 - Avoid congregating at the pitch entrance, pitch side or in the grass area in front of the pitch and maintain your distance at all times social distancing measure within current government guidelines.